alpingencer/SiteBuilder/README.md

 ## Installation

 Currently, there are two major versions of Eufony meant for use: v2.0 Helium and v3.0 Lithium.
-As v3.0 is the first version of SiteBuilder to add Composer support, v2.0 only has a manual installation process.
+As v3.0 is the first version of Eufony to add Composer support, v2.0 only has a manual installation process.

 ### Installing Eufony v2.0 Helium